SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 <img src="/images/users-guide/cockpit/cockpit-smartrule-active-toggle.png" name="Smart rule in Info tab" />

 An example use case for deactivating a smart rule for a single object could be that a particular device is generating too many threshold alarms.
 The rule can be deactivated for this device only, but still be active for all other objects.

+In case of a group, you activate/deactivate the smart rule with the toggle for the whole group.
+You can then separately select the children to which the rule should apply via the dropdown box below the toggle.

+<img src="/images/users-guide/cockpit/cockpit-smartrule-children.png" name="Smart rule select children" />

 >**Important:** A rule which is activated for a particular object only works if the rule is also globally enabled.

-For group objects, you can separately select the children to which the rule should apply via the dropdown box.

-<img src="/images/users-guide/cockpit/cockpit-smartrule-children.png" name="Smart rule select children" />

 ### Example: Defining explicit thresholds